-The MSA requires that conservation and fisheries management measures prevent overfishing while achieving optimum yield on a continuing basis, and sets out the standards (e.g. optimal use and avoiding overfishing) which are followed in managing the P. cod fisheries in Alaska.
-NPFMC uses a multi-tier precautionary approach, which includes Optimum Yield and MSY reference points.
-NMFS and NPFMC follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal P. cod fisheries, based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations.
+The MSA requires that conservation and fisheries management measures prevent overfishing while achieving optimum yield on a continuing basis and sets out the standards (e.g., optimal use and avoiding overfishing) which are followed in managing the Pacific cod fisheries in Alaska.
+The Council uses a multi-tier PA, which includes OY and MSY reference points.
+NMFS and the Council follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal Pacific cod fisheries, based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations.
 These systems are described extensively in Fundamental Clauses 6 and 7 above.
-The objectives are spelled out clearly in FMPs for BSAI and GOA Regions, and both FMPs contain long-term management objectives for the Alaskan P. cod fisheries.
-The state P. cod fisheries are managed by ADFG and BOF using an annual Guideline Harvest Level (GHL) set as a percentage of the federal ABC for GOA P. cod, and regulations are spelled out by BOF.
-Extensive cooperation exists between federal and state authorities in assessing and managing the P. cod stocks.
-Using the AI stock as an example, during the period in which a State fishery has existed: 1) TAC has been reduced so that the sum of the TAC and GHL would not exceed the ABC, 2) catch in the Federal fishery has been kept below TAC, and 3) total catch (Federal+State) has been kept below ABC (Thompson and Palsson 2018)
+The objectives are spelled out clearly in FMPs for BSAI and GOA regions, and both FMPs contain long-term management objectives for the Alaskan Pacific cod fisheries.
+The state Pacific cod fisheries are managed by ADFG and BOF using an annual GHL set as a percentage of the federal ABC for GOA Pacific cod, and regulations are spelled out by BOF.
+Extensive cooperation exists between federal and state authorities in assessing and managing the Pacific cod stocks.
+Using the AI stock as an example, during the period in which a state fishery has existed: 1) TAC has been reduced so that the sum of the TAC and GHL would not exceed the ABC, 2) catch in the Federal fishery has been kept below TAC, and 3) total catch (federal plus state) has been kept below ABC (Thompson et al. 2019).

 OY is given (in the FMPs) as a range for the groundfish complexes in the BSAI and the GOA, and the sum of the TACs of all groundfish species (except Pacific halibut) is required to fall within the range.
 The range for BSAI is 1.4 to 2.0 million tons while the range for GOA is 116 to 800 thousand tons.
-To prevent overfishing, NPFMC management objectives include the following measures specific to Optimum Yield: Adopt conservative harvest levels for multi-species and single species fisheries and specify optimum yield; 2) continue to use the 2 million mt optimum yield cap for the BSAI groundfish fisheries; and 3) provide for adaptive management by continuing to specify optimum yield as a range.
+To prevent overfishing, the Council's management objectives include the following measures specific to OY:

+- 1. Adopt conservative harvest levels for multi-species and single species fisheries and specify OY - 2.
+Continue to use the 2 million mt optimum yield cap for the BSAI groundfish fisheries - 3.
+Provide for adaptive management by continuing to specify optimum yield as a range

 AFSC runs the Economic and Social Sciences Research Program in Alaska.
 The aim of the Program is to provide economic and sociocultural information to assist NMFS in meeting its stewardship responsibilities with activities being conducted in support of this mission.
-NPFMC has established the Social Science Planning Team to improve the quality and application of social science data that informs management decision-making and program evaluation.
-The NPFMC FMPs include a substantial section on the economic and socioeconomic characteristics of the fisheries and communities in Alaska.
-There is a detailed annual SAFE report on economic status of Alaskan fisheries, including P. cod (Fissel et al. 2017) and a section on economics in the stock assessment SAFEs.
+The Council has established the Social Science Planning Team to improve the quality and application of social science data that informs management decision-making and program evaluation.
+The FMPs include a substantial section on the economic and socioeconomic characteristics of the fisheries and communities in Alaska.
+There is a detailed annual SAFE report on economic status of Alaskan fisheries, including Pacific cod (Fissel et al. 2019) and a section on economics in the SAFE reports.
 Harvest levels for each groundfish species or species group that are set by the Council for a new fishing year are based on the best biological, ecological, and socioeconomic information available, and follow a rigorous and public peer-reviewed process.
-The 2019-20 harvest levels are specified by NPFMC, at the links given in Fundamental Clause 7 above.
+The 2019-2020 harvest levels are specified by the Council (see links given in Fundamental Clause 7 above).